aravindprasads/Code-review-tool-for-.c-.h-/README.md

 A Code Review tool for .C and .H files
 --------------------------------------

--> Compilation of code is not required
+-> No Compilations needed.

--> Can be integrated with Git Database
+-> Integrated with Git Database.

--> Can be used as a self-review tool
+-> Captures errors missed by Cppcheck and other similar tools.

--> Captures errors missed by Cppcheck and other similar tools
+-> Errors captured here are mostly the ones missed by developers.

--> Errors captured here are mostly the ones missed by developers
+-> Developed using Python.

--> Developed using Python
+-> Can be used as a self-review tool.